 Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing.

 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
 Each bone grafting option has its own risks and benefits.
-Dr. Beatty, Dr. Cottam and Dr. Paul will determine which type of bone graft material is right for you.
+Dr. Beatty, Dr. Cottam, Dr. Paul and Dr. Garcia will determine which type of bone graft material is right for you.